What is Kinesiology?

 - Physical Therapist & Physical Therapy Assistant

-While each specific job title is not practical to illuminate here, we have culled the most relevant job description for an exercise scientist to help give you a viable window into a typical day of an ES.
+While each specific job title is not practical to illuminate here, we have culled the most relevant job description for a student with an exercise science degree.
+You will have a basis to help give you a viable window into a typical day of an ES.
 The job description of a kinesiologist and exercise scientist include the following set of tasks:

 - Prescribing an individualized exercise program for clients with details around equipment, intensity, duration, and frequency.

 - Communicating exercise plans, physiological testing, and testing processes to clients.

 - Developing a precise exercise regimen to help patients improve their overall standard of health in accordance with exercise standards and regulatory guidance.
 These standards can be measured through the utilization of flexibility, endurance, strength, blood pressure, resting heart rate, and circulatory functioning.

 - Evaluating a patient’s exercise regimen data to evaluate progress, risks, and opportunities to modify the program.

 - Providing emergency and non-emergency medical care to clients showing signs or symptoms of distress.

 Top 10 Skills of an Exercise Scientist and Kinesiologist